ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 fake packets; or, use generic protection against Distributed DOS attacks.

-Attackers could also try to craft the fake TRONE packets in ways that trigger a processing error at intermediaries.
+Attackers could also try to craft the fake TRONE packets in ways that trigger a processing error at network elements.
 For example, they might pick connection identifiers of arbitrary length.
-Intermediaries can mitigate these attacks with implementations that fully conform to the specification of {{packet}}.
+Network elements can mitigate these attacks with implementations that fully conform to the specification of {{packet}}.